• Home

 Canyon walls and water of Sumidero Canyon in Chiapas Mexico.

-In the 1500’s the Chiapa people threw themselves into Sumidero Canyon rather than submit to Spanish rule
+In the 1500’s the Chiapa people threw themselves into Sumidero Canyon rather than submit to Spanish rule.
+(Credit: Michele Peterson)

 San Cristobal de las Casas: Tours to El Chiflon waterfall and Cascada Velo de Novia Chiapas are available as part of the Lagos de Montebello day tour.
-Cost is around $25.
-Bring a bathing suit, food and drink.
+Cost is around $50 USD.

 If you’re keen to visit more beautiful waterfalls, check out this guide to other amazing Chiapas waterfalls

-Adrenalina Tours: You can take a shuttle from Antigua, Guatemala (and other locations) to San Cristobal de las Casas in 11 hours.
-Cost is $60 USD per person
+Adrenalina Tours: You can take a shuttle from Panajachel in Guatemala to San Cristobal de las Casas in around 7 hours.

 Travel Between Oaxaca to Chiapas, Mexico and Guatemala: Get detailed instructions on how to travel between Mexico and Guatemala in Night Bus to Guatemala.

-Puerto Escondido: The distance is 640 kilometres to San Cristobal de las Casas or 13 hours drive ( 11 hours to Tuxtla Gutierrez).
-The overnight OCC bus costs 518 pesos one-way.
-Check the schedule on the ADO website or book at a travel agency or at the bus station.
+Puerto Escondido and Huatulco: The distance is 640 km to San Cristobal de las Casas from Puerto Escondido.
+Or 13 hours drive.
+It’s slightly shorter from La Crucecita in Huatulco.
+Check the schedule on the ADO website or book at at the bus station.

 Visting San Cristobal de las Casas: Looking for more things to do while you’re in Chiapas?
 Check out this post on 7 Wonderful Things to Do in San Cristobal de Las Casas Mexico for even more ideas.